Online payments

 Available on the Growth plan and above.

-Setting up Stripe
+Setting up CaseFlow Payments

 - Go to Setup > Settings > Billing & Finance > Payment Gateways.